hyperledger/identus-docs/documentation/docs/atala-prism/infrastructure/running-agent-locally.md

 The PRISM Cloud Agent docker-compose files include running and configuring an API Gateway - APISIX.
 An API Gateway is required when running the PRISM Cloud Agent as it is built as a microservice architecture and comprises multiple services running on different network ports.

 The API Gateway unifies these different services into a single ingress plane where a single port is exposed rather than many.
-Using APISIX as an API Gateway provides security and protection to prevent unauthorized access.
+We use APISIX as an API Gateway that provides security and protection to prevent unauthorized access.